-Hard water minerals accumulate on your skin and in your hair, making it dry out.
+Hard water minerals build up on your skin and in your hair, causing it to dry out.
 It can also cause painful razor burn.

-Soft water is more efficient at rinsing soap residue, so you’ll have smoother skin and glossier hair.
+Soft water is more efficient at cleaning soap residue, so you’ll have smoother skin and shinier hair.
 Plus, your clothes will look brighter and your dishes will look more flawless.

 Less Soap and Cleaning Time